vistaprint/SkinnyJS/README.md

 Skinny UI components
 ----------
-* jQuery.menu: A traditional heirarchical menu widget, designed from the ground up to be both touch and mouse friendly.
+* jQuery.menu: A traditional hierarchical menu widget, designed from the ground up to be both touch and mouse friendly.
 TODO: Get existing docs from the wiki
 * jQuery.modalDialog: A powerful modal dialog system that works across all devices: TODO: Get existing docs from the wiki